Clergy and Staff

 In addition to spending time with her family and friends, Phyllis enjoys almost any kind of music and live entertainment and when time permits, working in a variety of art mediums.

-She currently lives in Skokie with her husband, Avi, and enjoys reading, shopping, and spending time with her family.
+She currently lives in Skokie with her husband, Avi, and dog, Rocco, and enjoys reading, spending time with her family and friends, gardening (occasionally), and shopping.
+Jill, Avi, and Rocco are very excited to be welcoming the newest addition of their family in August.

-Donna has been here since August 2013.
+Donna has been at Temple Jeremiah since August 2013.
 She is our receptionist and coordinates the calendar, takes RSVPs, and helps out as needed.

 Donna grew up in Skokie and has worked at several synagogues over the years.
 She currently lives in Lincolnshire with her husband, Steve.
 They have two sons (Brian and Danny), one daughter-in-law (Shana, married to Brian), two granddaughters (Tela and Lily), and a labradoodle (Wrigley).
 She enjoys reading, traveling, baking, Mah Jongg, and being with family and friends.